nzzdev/Storytelling-Styleguide/pages/style/basic-charts.md

 ```

 #### Do not
-- overload a graphic with annotations (discuss with editorial staff how they can shorten their content)
+- overload a graphic with annotations (discuss with editorial staff about how they can shorten their content) – consider the text:graphic ratio
 - introduce a new line or point style without argumentation for the deviation from the style guide.